 1. Awns tightly twisted and ± connate, forming a column ca. 5–9 mm long at summit of lemma before diverging into 3 ± equal and much longer free portions.

-1. Awns not forming a column, separate from their bases.
+1. Awns twisted or not but never forming a connate column, separate from their bases.

 2. First glume with 3–5 distinct nerves, ca. 16–24 mm long (plus awn if present); body of lemma ca. (12–) 15–17 (–21) mm long; awns ca. 3.5–6 (–7.5) cm long.